linode/apl-docs/docs/for-devs/console/settings.md

 ## Configure OIDC group mapping

 :::note
-The OIDC group mapping will only be visible when Otomi is configured with an external Identity Provider (IdP).
+The OIDC group mapping will only be visible when APL is configured with an external Identity Provider (IdP).
 :::

-Change the OIDC group-mapping to allow access based on group membership.
+Change the OIDC group-mapping to allow access based on a group membership.

 ## Managed monitoring